Veggie Box

 General Information

 Community Supported Agriculture (CSA) is a model of local food distribution where growers and consumers share the risks and benefits of local food production.
-Veggie Box is a multi-farm CSA meaning we source from a variety of farms each week instead of a singular operation.
+Veggie Box is a multi-farm CSA, meaning we source from a variety of farms each week instead of a singular operation.
 The CSA model helps keep sustainable farming a viable way of life for small-scale farms that are increasingly threatened by large-scale agribusiness.
 For members, this model provides a way to financially support local food production and economies while enjoying the benefits of seasonal, sustainable, and healthy eating.

 Produce & Add-Ons